Contact Us for a Free Consultation (213) 542-0979

-When it comes to these juvenile cases, one of my primary goals as a criminal defense attorney who practices in the juvenile area is to try to protect my client's record.
-Having a criminal record moving forward with your life — especially at such a young age as a juvenile — makes it very difficult to get a job, get an education, and advance yourself in your life.
+When it comes to these juvenile cases, one of my primary goals as a criminal defense attorney specializing in juvenile law is to protect my client's record.
+Having a criminal record can significantly hinder your ability to move forward with your life, especially at a young age, as a juvenile, making it challenging to secure a job, pursue an education, and advance in your career.

 So, what we try to do is set things up so that either right from the beginning, we can keep the record clean or set it up so in the future, if the juvenile can show good progress and that they're on the right path, we can get the record sealed and destroyed, which basically means that nobody can get the record.

 Once a record is sealed and destroyed, it's as if it never existed.
 This includes law enforcement and prosecutors.
 If done properly, the Department of Justice's computer will not show it, ensuring your record remains clean moving forward.
-This process brings a sense of relief and security to you and your family.
+This process brings a profound sense of relief and security to you and your family, knowing that the past is truly behind you.

 Six Months Deferred Entry of Judgment

-One potential resolutions when it comes to these juvenile cases is called a Welfare and Institutions Code Section 725 Resolution.
-This has to do with a misdemeanor case, and in that misdemeanor case the person actually has to admit the Petition; however, they're not sentenced.
+One potential resolution in these juvenile cases is a Welfare and Institutions Code Section 725 Resolution.
+This pertains to a misdemeanor case, in which the person must actually admit to the Petition; however, they're not sentenced.

 The case is put over for six months.
-They're ordered to do certain things — whether it be keep good grades, community service and a host of other potential things depending on what crime they actually committed.
+They're ordered to do certain things — whether it be maintaining good grades, performing community service, and a host of other potential requirements, depending on the crime they actually committed.
 At the end of the six months, if they've done everything they're supposed to do and they're in a position to claim that they've done well in school and they're on the right path, the judge will do two important things.
 One, dismiss the case; and two, seal and destroy the record.

 Deferred Entry of Judgment Probation

-So, this 725 of the Welfare and Institution Code is only available for misdemeanor cases, not felonies.
-As far as felony cases go, Welfare and Institution Code Section 790 operates very similar to Welfare and Institution Code Section 725 in that in felony cases, somebody would admit the petition, and the case would be put over for one year instead of six months.
+Therefore, Section 725 of the Welfare and Institutions Code is only applicable to misdemeanor cases, not felonies.
+As far as felony cases go, Welfare and Institution Code Section 790 operates similarly to Welfare and Institution Code Section 725, in that, in felony cases, someone would admit to the petition, and the case would be put over for one year instead of six months.

-They would be ordered to do certain things—community service, keep good grades, be cooperative at home, and meet a number of other conditions related to dealing with the probation officer and showing that they're on the right path.
+They would be ordered to perform certain tasks, such as community service, maintaining good grades, being cooperative at home, and meeting several other conditions related to their interaction with the probation officer and demonstrating that they're on the right path.
+The probation officer plays a crucial role in monitoring the juvenile's progress and providing reports to the court.
 After a year, the person could withdraw their plea.
 The court will dismiss the case and seal and destroy the criminal record.

 Informal Probation

 Another potential resolution that is even better than both of those is what's called a Welfare and Institution Code 654 resolution.
 In this scenario, the case is filed in court.
-Instead of you admitting the petition, which is very similar to a guilty plea, you don't admit the petition.
+Instead of admitting the petition, which is very similar to a guilty plea, you decline to admit the petition.
 The case is put over for six months.
 You're ordered to do certain things.

-If, at the end of the six months, you've done nothing, haven't picked up any new cases, or get a good report from the probation officer, then the case is dismissed and sealed and destroyed.
-So, in this scenario, which is better than the last two that I just mentioned, you don't have to plead guilty to anything.
-You don't have to admit any petition, and basically, if you do everything you're supposed to, you get the best result you can get in a juvenile case, which is the dismissal, and the record is sealed and destroyed.
+If, at the end of the six months, you've done nothing, haven't picked up any new cases, or have not received a good report from the probation officer, then the case is dismissed and sealed, and destroyed.
+In this scenario, which is better than the last two I just mentioned, you don't have to plead guilty to anything.
+You don't have to admit any petition, and essentially, if you do everything you're supposed to, you'll achieve the best possible result in a juvenile case, which is dismissal.
+The record is then sealed and destroyed, giving you hope for a positive outcome.

 Home on Probation